Frequently Asked Questions – CNC Intelligence

 Technical Capabilities

-Cryptocurrency tracing uses blockchain analysis to follow digital assets through wallets, exchanges, mixers, and cross-chain services.
+Cryptocurrency tracing utilizes blockchain analysis to track digital assets as they move through wallets, exchanges, mixers, and cross-chain services.
 Our team combines tools and manual analysis to reveal asset flow.

-We use multiple forensic platforms and proprietary methods to cross-verify findings, improve accuracy, and trace through complex laundering patterns.
+We utilize multiple forensic platforms and proprietary methods to cross-verify findings, enhance accuracy, and trace complex laundering patterns.

 Yes.
-Our analysts are trained to trace assets across major blockchain networks including Bitcoin, Ethereum, and newer chains like Polygon, Tron, and BNB Chain.
+Our analysts are trained to track assets across major blockchain networks, including Bitcoin, Ethereum, and newer chains such as Polygon, Tron, and BNB Chain.

 International Support